fblpalmeira/cats_uk/README.md

 # cats_uk

-Pet Cats UK Interactive Map: Creating an interactive map for users to explore and learn more about the movimentation and home range area of domestic cats in Falmouth, UK.
+Pet Cats UK Interactive Map: Creating an interactive map for users to explore and learn more about the moviment and home range area of domestic cats in Falmouth, UK.

 - [Database](https://github.com/rfordatascience/tidytuesday/blob/master/data/2023/2023-01-31/readme.md)